University of Aberdeen, 1960, PhD

 After a few months Bob decided that the job with Murphy was not for him.
 An advert in Nature took his fancy and he applied for a temporary Scientific Officer position at the Rowett Institute, Aberdeen.
 The position was in the Pig Section of the Applied Nutrition Department.
 The Rowett was looking at that time for a veterinarian to fill the post but took Bob because of his background in zoology and agriculture.
 Improved diets and rearing procedures were developed in that position and in 1960 Bob received a PhD degree from the University of Aberdeen.

-The appointment of a new Professor of Agriculture at Aberdeen University led to several initiatives and Bob accepted the job of starting up a new pig research program at the Aberdeen University Farm, Tillicorthy.
-In addition to research he lectured on pig and poultry nutrition and production.
+The appointment of a new Professor of Agriculture at Aberdeen University led to several initiatives and Bob accepted the job of starting up a new pig research program at the Aberdeen University Farm.
+In addition to research, he lectured on pig and poultry nutrition and production.
 As his research program developed it became obvious to Bob that working with poultry would be an advantage since the experiments would be larger and cheaper to run, and he could learn a great deal more about nutrition in a much shorter time.
 So at a meeting of the Nutrition Society he had a discussion with Dr Bill Bolton of the ARC Poultry Research Centre and expressed an interest in joining his research team.
 Bill called a few months later to say that now had a vacancy and suggested that Bob apply.
 The application was successful and Bob went to Edinburgh in 1966 as a researcher in the Nutrition Department.
 A very productive research period followed and Bob was promoted to Principal Scientific Officer.

 Bob thought it would be very interesting and informative to spend some time at one of the leading laboratories in the US.
 Subsequently he was granted sabbatical leave in 1979-80 to spend a year working with Drs Milton Scott and Bob Young at Cornell University, Ithaca, New York.
 Bob, wife Moreen, and their young daughter and son enjoyed their year there and later decided to move to North America should the opportunity arise.
 The opportunity came in 1975 when Bob was offered the position of Director of Nutrition with the Swift Canadian Company in Toronto, and the family emigrated to Canada.
 The position gave Bob a great introduction to agribusiness and meat production and marketing in North America, but involved him in a lot of travel within Canada and the United States.
 Consequently an offer from the University of Saskatchewan to set up a new Prairie Swine Centre was accepted and Bob and family moved west to Saskatoon in 1978.
 There he was a Professor of Animal Science and Executive Director of the new Centre, which opened in 1980.
-In 1983 he received the earned DSc degree from the University of Saskatchewan for research achievements in the area of animal nutrition, and in 1986 he received a special award from the Saskatchewan Branch of the Canadian Feed Industry Association for his leadership role in founding the Western Nutrition Conference in 1980.
+In 1983 he received the earned DSc degree from the University of Saskatchewan for research achievements in animal nutrition, and in 1986 he received a special award from the Saskatchewan Branch of the Canadian Feed Industry Association for his leadership role in founding the Western Nutrition Conference (now the Animal Nutrition Conference of Canada) in 1980.